gcc-14 bugs, pile 2

 , AVX{1,2}

-and many others) it was hard for me to narrow
+and many others).
+It was hard for me to narrow

 down to a single failing unit type: attempts to remove code for one of